 The money is a massive element of the playoffs and shouldn’t be underestimated in its importance to the clubs involved.
 But for this writer, it is actually the most boring aspect of it from the viewpoint of a football enthusiast.
 Does anyone genuinely care about how much it is worth?
 While it is a narrative the media and television companies are intent on peddling, it is not one that sets the fire burning within, even if you have a stake in the game itself.

 Indeed, this particular fixture is not about accruing wealth.
 It is about glory.
 Teams at this level generally don’t get a whole lot of it.
-My beloved Fulham won it last year, and although the year since has been a dumpster fire, that memory will linger forever.
+My beloved Fulham won it in 2018, and although our year in the top flight was a dumpster fire, that memory will linger forever.
 Even more so when one considers that the Cottagers had never won in the playoffs, had never won a cup final (their one and only came in 1975), and had never even won a game at Wembley.

-The team they defeated that fateful day was Aston Villa, who got to experience their own moment of jubilation on Monday.
-Even though the financial element of promotion was a major concern for both clubs going into this week’s game, it was barely on the minds of the fans on the day.
-Jack Grealish, love him or hate him, is a local lad who lives and breathes the club, who took to the pitch in his worn out lucky boots.
-He is a source of pride for the supporters, who got to celebrate their team winning promotion and a trophy.
+The team they defeated that fateful day was Villa, who got to experience their own moment of jubilation last May.
+Even though the financial element of promotion was a major concern for both clubs going into the game, it was barely on the minds of the fans on the day.
+Jack Grealish, a local lad who lives and breathes the club, took to the pitch in his worn out lucky boots.
+He is a source of pride for the supporters, who got to celebrate winning promotion and a trophy.

-The play-offs are not the most high profile competition nor the most glamorous and you won’t necessarily get the best quality football you’ll ever see.
-But it is one of the best tournaments in the sport, even if it only comprises five games in total.
+The play-offs are not the most high profile competition nor the most glamorous and it won’t necessarily feature the best quality football you’ll ever see.
+But it is one of the best tournaments in the sport, even if it only comprises five games in total each year.
 These games can be career-defining, in both good and bad ways.

 In 1996 Steve Claridge scored the winning goal for Leicester City against Crystal Palace, sending them to the Premier League.
-Speaking on BBC Five Live’s Football Daily podcast earlier this week, he talked about what it is like to be on the winning side of a play-off.
+Speaking on BBC Five Live’s Football Daily podcast last year, he talked about what it is like to be on the winning side of a play-off.

 “There’s a huge amount of relief along with the jubilation and elation of the day,” the former forward said.
 “The next year I got one in a cup final, right?
 (Leicester beat Middlesbrough to win the League Cup) And honestly, if you’d say to me you’re winning a major cup final, mate — it was absolutely nothing on the play-off.